Why not come and visit Israel Palestine?

 Of course much has changed here since Jesus’ time, however, the archeology helps bring places back to life and the churches, guides and communion sites all enable the experience to be more than a holiday visit – many find it a spiritual experience that stays with them for a lifetime.

 Much has not changed as well.
 As in the time of Jesus, the land is a place of conflict.
 Some of the sites are in the West Bank and to visit them involves crossing the “separation barrier.”
 This is not a problem – tour companies and guides will help you.
 We at the Methodist Liaison Office live in the West Bank and enjoy the hospitality and culture of the Palestinian people.

 Christians have been part of the local people of the Holy Land since the first day of Pentecost.
 Many of the Holy Sites are cared for by Churches and local communities.
 The Church leaders in the Holy Land have issued an invitation “Come and see.”
 They hope that you will come and experience an inspirational pilgrimage but also that you will see the situation here and understand better the roots of the conflict.

 We at the Methodist Liaison Office would like to help in whatever way we can.
 Elsewhere in this Web Site, you will see notes for Pilgrimage Leaders, ways of volunteering here, pictures of the Holy Land and information about our work in this land.

-Do contact us– if we can be of help we will.
+Contact us– if we can be of help we will.